Learning to Learn with Contrastive Meta-Objective: Introduction

-In this paper, we propose \TheName{}, a universal meta-learning framework that employs task-level contrastive learning to enhance both alignment and discrimination abilities.
-Our approach is applicable to various meta-learning algorithms without relying on specific model architectures, target models, or extensive modifications.
-By treating tasks similarly to how contrastive learning handles unlabeled samples, \TheName{} contrasts the outputs of the meta-learner based on task identity.
-Positive pairs consist of different subsets of the same task, while negative pairs come from different tasks, with the objective of minimizing inner-task distance (alignment) and maximizing inter-task distance (discrimination). \TheName{} is efficient, requiring no additional data or retraining, and is learner-agnostic that can be integrated into diverse representative meta-learning algorithms from different categories including optimization-based (e.g., MAML \citep{finn2017model}), metric-based (e.g., ProtoNet \citep{snell2017prototypical}), and amortization-based (e.g., Simple CNAPS \citep{bateni2020improved}).
-We also demonstrate how \TheName{} enhances in-context learning \citep{brown2020language} within the meta-learning paradigm.
+In this paper, we propose \TheName{}, modifying the conventional mini-batch episodic meta-training with additional contrastive meta-objective to improve alignment and discrimination abilities of meta-learner.
+Similar to how contrastive learning contrasts unlabeled samples by identity, \TheName{} contrasts the outputs of the meta-learner based on task identity.
+Positive pairs consist of different subsets of the same task, while negative pairs come from different tasks, with the objective of minimizing inner-task distance (alignment) and maximizing inter-task distance (discrimination).
+We design cheap and straightforward ways to obtain model representations for different types of meta-learners.

-Our contributions can be summarized as below: \begin{itemize}[leftmargin=*] \item We propose a universal meta-learning framework, \TheName{}, that emulates cognitive alignment and discrimination abilities in meta-learning, helping to bridge the gap between the fast learning capabilities of humans and meta-learners.
+\TheName{} distinguishes itself by being universal: it is \textbf{problem-agnostic}, as it is based-on mini-batch episodic training where task-identity are intrinsic information; and it is \textbf{learner-agnostic}, as we design easy-to-implement mapping functions from model to representations for different meta-learners.
+Additionally, it is efficient in that it requires no additional data or retraining.
+Existing approaches have also leveraged task-level alignment or contrastiveness as additional supervision for improved meta-learning.
+However, they are based on either problem-specific knowledge \citep{wang2017learning,ye2022few,wang2023robust} or learner-specific knowledge \citep{gondal2021function,fei2021melr}.
+Thus, they can be improved by exploiting the problem- and learner- agnostic task identity through incorporating with \TheName{}.
+Our contributions are: \begin{itemize}[leftmargin=*] \item We propose to exploit task-identity as additional supervision in meta-training by emulating human cognitive alignment and discrimination abilities.

-\item We extend contrastive learning from the representation space in unsupervised learning to the model space in meta-learning.
-By introducing model representations for various types of meta-learners, \TheName{} integrates efficiently into episodic training.
+\item We extend contrastive learning from the representation space in unsupervised learning to the model space in meta-learning, by designing mapping functions from models to representations for various types of meta-learners.

-\item We empirically show that \TheName{} universally improves a wide range of meta-learning algorithms with minimal implementation cost on diverse few-shot learning problems and in-context learning. \end{itemize}
+\item We empirically show the proposed \TheName{} universally improves the performance of various meta-learning algorithms from different categories with small implementation cost.
+Furthermore, we show that \TheName{} can also improve in-context learning (ICL) as its training also follows the paradigm of learning to learn. \end{itemize}